SarathTharayil/electron/docs/tutorial/security.md

 A security issue exists whenever you receive code from a remote destination and execute it locally.
-As an example, consider a remote website being displayed inside a browser window.
+As an example, consider a remote website being displayed inside a `BrowserWindow`.
 If an attacker somehow manages to change said content (either by attacking the source directly, or by sitting between your app and the actual destination), they will be able to execute native code on the user's machine.